camwestwood/xapi/recipes/wifi-dissociation.md

 Common entity identifier: Object.*

 #### Entity Example:
-This object, a device, represents the **access point being accessed** .
+This object, a device, represents the **access point reporting a dissociation** .
 An id is required and should use a domain that the creator is authorised to use for this purpose.
-If a mac address is supplied here it is the mac address for the access point.
+If a mac address is supplied it is the mac address for the access point.

 #### Example:
 ``` javascript